 Other HBV tests are not done as often:

 Hepatitis B core antibody (HBcAb) is

-an antibody to the hepatitis B core antigen that appears about 1 month after an
+an antibody to the hepatitis B core antigen that appears about 1 month after the start of an

 active HBV infection.
 It can be found in people who had an infection in the

 past and in those with long-term (chronic) HBV.
 It usually is present for life.

 Blood banks test for this antibody when screening donated blood for hepatitis

 is another antibody to the hepatitis B core antigen.
 It indicates an HBV

 infection that has occurred within the last 6 months.
 It can also mean that a chronic hepatitis B infection has flared up again.

 Hepatitis B e-antibody (HBeAb) shows that the active stage of